Reparations for slavery in the United States: 2020

 Kamala Harris declared in April 2019 she supports reparations.

 Beto O'Rourke is "open to considering some form of reparations," according to U.S. News & World Report.

 Tom Steyer in the 2020 Democratic Primaries Debate in South Carolina voiced his support for reparations.

 Proposals for reparations

 United States government

-Some proposals have called for direct payments from the U.S. government.
+Some proposals have called for direct payments from the US government.
 Various estimates have been given if such payments were to be made.
 Harper's Magazine estimated that the total of reparations due was about "$97 trillion, based on 222,505,049 hours of forced labor between 1619 and 1865, regardless the United States wasn't a recognized independent country until after the Revolutionary War in 1787, compounded at 6% interest through 1993".
-Should all or part of this amount be paid to the descendants of slaves in the United States, the current U.S. government would only pay a fraction of that cost, since it has been in existence only since 1789.
+Should all or part of this amount be paid to the descendants of slaves in the United States, the current US government would only pay a fraction of that cost, since it has been in existence only since 1789.
 For two centuries, from the 1700s until World War I, the average wage for one day's unskilled labor in America was one dollar.